Paul K. Martin

-Paul K. Martin is an American lawyer and the Inspector General of the National Aeronautics and Space Administration.
-He was confirmed by the U.S. Senate on November 20, 2009.
-He was also appointed the Vice Chair of the Pandemic Response Accountability Committee on April 1, 2020 by Council of the Inspectors General on Integrity and Efficiency Chair Michael E. Horowitz, per the provisions of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+Paul K. Martin is an American lawyer and former Inspector General of the U.S. Agency for International Development.
+After Martin published a report critical of the Trump administration's dismantling of USAID, he was removed from his position on February 11, 2025.
+He previously served as Inspector General of the National Aeronautics and Space Administration from 2009 to 2024, having been confirmed U.S. Senate for that position on November 20, 2009.
+He was also appointed Vice Chair of the Pandemic Response Accountability Committee on April 1, 2020 by Council of the Inspectors General on Integrity and Efficiency Chair Michael E. Horowitz, per the provisions of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.

 Biography

 Martin has a B.A. in Journalism from Pennsylvania State University and a J.D. from the Georgetown University Law Center.
 He began his career as a reporter for The Greenville News, a newspaper in Greenville, South Carolina.
 He joined the United States Sentencing Commission after its creation in 1985 and assisted in developing the first iteration of Federal Sentencing Guidelines.
 Martin spent a total of 13 years at the Commission, including six years as Deputy Staff Director.

 From 1998 to 2001, Martin was the Special Counsel to the Office of the Inspector General of the U.S. Department of Justice, and then Counsel from 2001 to 2003.
 He then served as Deputy Inspector General at the Department of Justice, before being confirmed by the U.S. Senate to be the NASA Inspector General on November 20, 2009.
-Of the balance between auditing and working with NASA, Martin has stated, "It’s sort of like straddling a barbed-wire fence."
-As NASA IG, Martin has advocated for improved governance of information technology security standards at the agency.
+Martin described the balance between auditing and working with NASA as "sort of like straddling a barbed-wire fence."
+As NASA IG, Martin advocated for improved governance of information technology security standards at the agency.